 - Yes.
-At UL Lafayette, all college level courses that you successfully complete will transfer to the University and will be calculated into your UL Lafayette grade point average.
+At UL Lafayette, all courses that you complete will transfer to the University and will be calculated into your cumulative grade point average.

 - Yes.
 Transfer students are eligible to apply for financial assistance.
-You should apply for financial aid well in advance of the priority deadline, May 1st.
-The Free Application for Federal Student Aid (FAFSA) is available each January for the upcoming academic year and should be completed as early as possible.
+You should apply for financial aid well in advance of the priority deadline, March 1st.
+The Free Application for Federal Student Aid (FAFSA) is available each October for the upcoming academic year and should be completed as early as possible.
 The fastest and best way to apply is online.
-For guidance on how to apply for financial aid or transfer your application data, go to the Student Financial Aid and Scholarships web site, call Financial Aid at 337-482-6506, or email firstname.lastname@example.org.
+For guidance on how to apply for financial aid or transfer your application data, go to the Student Financial Aid and Scholarships web sites, call Financial Aid at 337-482-6506, or email firstname.lastname@example.org.
 This process should be completed once you decide to transfer to the University.

-UL Lafayette does offer scholarships to students transferring to the University with 15 or more earned college credit hours (AP credit is not considered).
+- UL Lafayette does offer scholarships to students transferring to the University.

 - Yes.
 Transfer students with a 3.2 cumulative GPA at the sophomore and above academic level or 3.0 GPA for freshmen are eligible for Honors.
 Interested students should contact the Director to schedule an appointment.
 Call 337-482-6700, email email@example.com, or visit the University Honors Program online.
 The office is located in Judice Rickels Hall, Room 205.

 - Yes.
-Legacy Park Apartments and the 8 traditional residence halls are available to all students.
+The University has a variety of options for on campus living include Legacy Park and The Hertiage Apartments.
 If you plan to live on campus, apply early since there is usually more demand for housing than space available.
 For details, call 337-482-6471 or email firstname.lastname@example.org or visit the Housing Department.

 - Student parking is available free of charge at Cajun Field, vehicle registration is required each semester.
 The Office of Transportation Services uses license plate recognition, no decals or hangtags are issued to students.
 When parking at Cajun Field or visiting Bourgeois Hall, the transit system is responsible for transporting students to and from campus.
-Buses run continuously from 7 am to 7 pm Monday through Thursday and from 7 am to 2 pm on Fridays.
+Buses run continuously from 7 am to 9 pm Monday through Thursday and from 7 am to 7 pm on Fridays.
 The number of buses running at any given time is proportional to the demand.
-During the Summer Session the Transit buses do not run.
-However, the Transit System has a shuttle that runs from campus to Bourgeois Hall for those students who live on campus.
 The Transit system does not run when the University is not in session.
 Generally, the only students that park on campus are the students that live on campus.
-A parking lottery is available for a limited number of on-campus parking spaces.
-For details, call 337-482-6828 or email@example.com or visit Parking and Transit.
+Limited on campus parking is available for commuter students.
+For additional information, call 337-482-6858, email email@example.com or visit the Office of Transportation Services.

 - The best way to decide if a school is for you is to visit the campus and we want you to schedule your visit to UL Lafayette today!
 Campus tours are offered on a daily basis at 9:00 a.m. and 1:00 p.m.
 Monday through Thursday and at 9:00 a.m. only on Friday.
 Your visit to campus will begin with a walking tour of campus led by a current UL Lafayette student.
 In addition to the tour of campus, you will have the option to tour the residence halls and meet with a faculty member in the area you wish to major.
 To schedule your visit online, click here.
 You can also call 337-482-6495 or (800) 752-6553 or email firstname.lastname@example.org for additional information.